 - “From Your Valentine” Messages.
 Deliver your message in a creative way to make this Valentine’s Day stand out from the others.
 Bake your partner’s favorite treat and write a message on it with a tube of icing, or draw a note on the steamed up mirror so it shows up when your partner takes a shower.

 Although Valentine’s Day is a day to celebrate love, it doesn’t have to be a special day only for couples.
 If you’re single, use this special day to shower yourself with love, because you’re worth it!
 After all, the priest Valentine believed so strongly in the sanctity of love that he was willing to risk his life for it.
 Whether you’re in a relationship or single, young or old, romantic or not, Valentine’s Day is for you.
-Happy Valentine’s Day from the dental office of Dr. Wilma Shen DDS.
+Happy Valentine’s Day from the dental office of our doctor.